shilpagopi/ML/Recap/Statistics/Probability.md

 * The expected number of cards to draw until the first special card is observed is given by the formula: E= (K+1)/(N+1), where N=52,K=number of special cards.
   Formula basis: Think of aces being evenly spread out.
 4*10.6+(10.6-1)=52
 * A and B are playing a game where A has n+1 coins, B has n coins, and they each flip all of their coins.
 What is the probability that A will have more heads than B?
 0.5 (intuitive answer)
+* Say you are given an unfair coin, with an unknown bias towards heads or tails.
+How can you generate fair odds using this coin? use "HT" to denote head and "TH" to denote tail coz prob = p(1-p), equal for both cases.
+Ignore "HH" and "TT"
 ​